 Setting up for a church event requires many steps and detailed organization.

-Creating an event set-up checklist can help employees and volunteers complete those necessary tasks to help ensure a successful event.
+Create an event set-up checklist to help employees and volunteers complete those necessary tasks to ensure a successful event.

 7. Church Safety